Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Comment; This article discusses defenses regarding the implicit patent license of GPLv2: _<https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf>_

-¹ _I could not find any case testing the interpretation of GPLv2's implicit patent clause, but one would think such a case should exist, shedding some light on this question._
+¹ _There are not many court cases regarding GPLv2's implicit patent clause.
+For instance, there is a case from the US (XimpleWare/Versata 2013-2015) [10], but the situation is still not entirely clear._

 ² _More than that, GPLv3 states that a contributor authorizes use under this license for the contents of its "contributor version", referring to the whole GPL-licensed work.
 So just by distributing a GPLv3 work, the patent holder grants a patent license for the complete work (and not only for any modifications made) - specifically a "non-exclusive, worldwide, royalty-free patent license under the contributor's essential patent claims, to make, use, sell, offer for sale, import and otherwise run, modify and propagate  the contents of its contributor version." (from GPLv3 section 11)_. _Also mentioned here on slide 18 <https://www.ipa.go.jp/files/000028295.pdf> (Eben Moglen, GPL3: Process and Product, 21 December 2007)_.